tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Indexes are alternative views on the table data
 - Different SK (LSI) or Different PK and SK (GSI)
 - Some or all attributes can be projected into the index

+#### DynamoDB - LSI

+- LSI is an alternative view for a table
+- MUST be created with a table
+- 5 LSI's per base table
+- Alternative SK on the table
+- Shares the RCU and WCU with the table
+- Attributes - All, KEYS_ONLY, INCLUDE